 The column is not wide enough to display data (for numbers).
 Date or time may be negative. #VALUE!
 Occurs when the wrong type of argument is used in a function or formula.
 For example, there is text in a formula that requires a number or logical value. #DIV/0!
 Occurs when a number is divided by zero. #NAME?
-Occurs when Excel doesn't recognise text in a - formula (e.g. misspelling a function name or cell 50 reference). alley niversity #N/A Occurs when a value is not available to a formula or function - perhaps data are missing.
+Occurs when Excel doesn't recognise text in a formula (e.g. misspelling a function name or cell reference). #N/A Occurs when a value is not available to a formula or function - perhaps data are missing.

 #REF!
 Occurs when a cell reference is not valid - perhaps the cell has been deleted. #NUM!
-Occurs when a number is invalid - perhaps a price has been entered with the \pounds sign, or a formula results in a number too big or too small for Excel to display.
-Circular reference Microsoft Excel Image: State of the state of the state of the following: Image: Wicrosoft Excel cannot calculate a formula.
+Occurs when a number is invalid - perhaps a price has been entered with the £ sign, or a formula results in a number too big or too small for Excel to display.
+Circular reference Microsoft Excel Microsoft Excel cannot calculate a formula.
 Cell references in the formula refer to the formula's result, creating a circular reference.
-Try one of the following: Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the formula refer to the formula's result, creating a circular reference.
-Try one of the following: Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the formula refer to the formula's result, creating a circular reference.
-Try one of the following: Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the formula refer to the formula's result, creating a circular reference.
-Try one of the following: Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the formula refer to the formula's result.
-Creating a circular reference.
-Try one of the following: Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the View menu, and then click Circular Reference.
-Image: Wicrosoft Excel cannot calculate a formula.
-Cell references in the formula points to the cell in the result is to be displayed, e.g., placing the formula = SUM(A1:A2) into cell A2.
+Try one of the following: If you accidentally created the circular reference, click OK.
+To display the Circular Reference toolbar, point to Toolbars on the View menu, and then click Circular Reference.
+This happens when the formula points to the cell in which the result is to be displayed, e.g., placing the formula =SUM(A1:A2) into cell A2.